10 Cultural Truths Locals Know About Kigali

 6. Dress Is Subtle but Speaks Volumes

-7. Kinyarwanda Is Deep, Poetic, and Full of Proverbs
+7. Kinyarwanda Is Poetic and Deeply Expressive

-💬 Example: “Ak’imuhana kaza imvura ihise.”
-Help that comes too late is like rain after the harvest.
+Example: “Ak’imuhana kaza imvura ihise” , help that comes too late is like rain after the harvest.

 8. Food Is Shared, Not Just Served